JasZal/dyno/README.md

 ```

 ## Run Code
+Docker:
+navigate in the folder where the dockerfile is and run
+'''bash
+docker build -t dyno .
+docker run --rm -v $(pwd)/artifactResults:/artifactResults dyno
+'''

+Without Docker:
+navigate in the cloned git and run
+'''bash
+./run.sh
+'''

-now you can run the source code of the experiment by starting the run.sh script or start the claims individually as described above.
-This will start the benchmarking and log_reg evaluation and will store all results in the folder "results".
+This will start the benchmarking and log_reg evaluation and will store all results in the folder "artifactResults".
 Following a python script will build the figures as displayed in the paper.
 Runtimes are stored in the respective txt files.